Consent-Storage

 Consent-Sharing (Cross Domain Sharing)

 With CCM19 it is possible to share consent across any number of domains and subdomains independently of third-party-cookies.
-To do this, enter the list of desired domains in the field.
+To do this, enter the domains with which the consent is to be shared in the field.

 This function is only available in Business- and Enterprise-tariffs and the Agency-variant.